 Russell Edwards (Australia)

-Russell Edwards is a Sydney based film critic reviewing Asian and Australian films for the international trade paper Variety.
-He was president of The Film Critics Circle of Australia from 2004 to 2006; is a regular attendee of Asia’s fi lm festival circuit; and has been a FIPRESCI juror at the Pusan International Film Festival twice, including Jury Chairman in 2003.
-Russell Edwards’ main area of expertise is Korean and Japanese cinema; and he is well versed in Australian and American fi lm history.
+Russell Edwards is a Sydney-based film critic reviewing Asian and Australian films for leading international trade publication Variety.
+He was president of The Film Critics Circle of Australia from 2004 to 2006; is a regular attendee of Asia’s film festival circuit; and has been a FIPRESCI juror at the Pusan International Film Festival twice, including Jury Chairman in 2003.
+Russell Edwards’ main area of expertise is Korean and Japanese cinema; and he is well-versed in Australian and American film history.
 A board member of the Sydney Film Festival from 1996 to 1999, Russell also advised the now defunct Sydney Asia Pacific Film Festival from 1999 to 2004.
 Russell has also directed short films.
-His most recent fi lm The Agreement (2006) played at numerous major festivals around the world and was screened on SBS Television.
+His most recent film The Agreement (2006) played at numerous major festivals around the world and was screened on SBS Television.

-Jeannette Paulson Hereniko launched the Hawaii International Film Festival in 1981 to promote cultural understanding about Asia, Pacific and the United States through fi lm, and remained the festival director until 1996.
-In 1990 she was named the first director of the Palm Springs International Film Festival.
+Jeannette Paulson Hereniko launched the Hawaii International Film Festival in 1981 to promote cultural understanding about Asia, Pacific and the United States through film, and remained the festival director until 1996.
+In 1990, she was the first director of the Palm Springs International Film Festival.
 As a founding board member of NETPAC, she established NETPAC/USA in 1994.
-She has served on fi lm festival juries in Berlin, Rotterdam, Pusan, Singapore, Mumbai, Brisbane and Osian’s Cinefan in New Delhi.
-As the Director of the Asia Pacific Media Center at the University of Southern California’s Annenberg Center for Communication from 1996 to 2005, she started a website, www. asianfi lms.org.
-This evolved into a subscription website that streams movies and provides information about contemporary Asian and Pacific Island fi lm cultures for universities and organisations interested in Asia and the Pacific.
-Ms Hereniko has written, directed and produced documentaries and theatrical productions, notably producing an award-winning 2004 feature fi lm from Fiji, The Land Has Eyes.
-Currently she is President of Te Maka Productions, Inc., NETPAC/USA, iFilm Connections Asia & Pacific, and an international Consultant for the American Film Institute’s Project 20/20.
+She has served on film festival juries in Berlin, Rotterdam, Pusan, Singapore, Mumbai, Brisbane and Osian’s-Cinefan in New Delhi.
+As the Director of the Asia Pacific Media Center at the University of Southern California’s Annenberg Center for Communication from 1996 to 2005, she started the website: www.asianfilms.org.
+This evolved into a subscription website that streams movies and provides information about contemporary Asian and Pacific Island film cultures for universities and organisations interested in Asia and the Pacific.
+In 2007 and 2008, she served as an international consultant for the American Film Institute’s Project 20/20.
+Ms Hereniko produced an award-winning 2004 feature film from Fiji, The Land has Eyes.
+Currently she is President of Te Maka Productions, Inc., NETPAC/USA and iFilm Connections Asia & Pacific.

 Azize Tan (Turkey)

-Azize Tan began her career as Subtitling Co-ordinator at the International Istanbul Film Festival in 1996 and went on to become the Co-ordinator of the Festival from 2000 to 2002 and then Assistant Director.
-She was also the Coordinator of the 5th, 6th and 7th International Istanbul Biennials.
+Azize Tan began her career as Subtitling Co-ordinator at the International Istanbul Film Festival in 1996.
+She went on to become the Co-ordinator of the Festival from 2000 to 2002 and then Assistant Director.
+Azize was also Coordinator of the 5th, 6th and 7th International Istanbul Biennials.

 Aruna Vasudev (India)

-Aruna Vasudev is the Founder President of NETPAC (Network for the Promotion of Asian Cinema), Founder-Director of Cinefan, Festival of Asian Cinema, (now Osian’s-Cinefan Festival of Asian and Arab Cinema) and FounderEditor of Cinemaya, The Asian Film Quarterly (now Osian’sCinemaya).
-She is a Trustee of the Public Service Broadcasting Trust, India and of the newly constituted Forum for Art Beyond Borders, India; was conferred France’s top cultural award, the Chevalier des Arts et des Lettres; and the Star of Italian Solidarity.
-She is the author of two books on Indian Cinema; editor and co-editor of several books on cinema and television, including Being & Becoming: The Cinemas of Asia and co-editor of Modernity and Nationality in Vietnamese Cinema by Ngo Phuong Lan (2007); and has been a jury member in Cannes (Camera d’Or), Locarno, Thessaloniki, Singapore, Fajr (Tehran), Karlovy Vary, Istanbul, Antalya, Hawaii, Jeonju (Korea), Tallinn (Estonia) and many more.
+Aruna Vasudev is the Founder-President of NETPAC; Founder-Director of Cinefan, Festival of Asian Cinema, (now Osian’sCinefan Festival of Asian and Arab Cinema); Founder-Editor of Cinemaya, The Asian Film Quarterly (now Osian’s-Cinemaya); and is a Trustee of the Public Service Broadcasting Trust, India and of the newly constituted Forum for Art Beyond Borders, India.
+She was conferred France’s top cultural award, the Chevalier des Arts et des Lettres; and the Star of Italian Solidarity.
+Aruna is the author of two books on Indian Cinema; editor and co-editor of several books on cinema and television, including Being & Becoming: The Cinemas of Asia and co-editor (with fellow Nominations Council member, Philip Cheah) of Modernity and Nationality in Vietnamese Cinema by Ngo Phuong Lan (2007); and has been a jury member in Cannes (Camera d’Or), Locarno, Thessaloniki, Singapore, Fajr (Tehran), Karlovy Vary, Istanbul, Antalya, Hawaii, Jeonju (Korea), Tallinn (Estonia) and many more.

 Xie Fei (People’s Republic of China)

 Xie Fei is internationally known as one of the most prominent directors from China.
-His feature fi lm A Girl from Hunan (Xian Nu Xiao Xiao) was invited to screen in the Un Certain Regard section of the Cannes International Film Festival in 1987 and won the Don Quixote Award at the San Sebastian Film Festival and the Golden Panda Award at the Montpelier Film Festival, in 1988.
+His feature film A Girl from Hunan (Xian Nu Xiao Xiao) was invited to screen in the Un Certain Regard section of the Cannes International Film Festival in 1987 and won the Don Quixote Award at the San Sebastian Film Festival and the Golden Panda Award at the Montpelier Film Festival in 1988.
 Black Snow won the Silver Bear Award at the Berlin Film Festival in 1990 and screened at the Hong Kong, London, Washington, Sydney and Montreal Film Festivals.
-Woman from the Lake of Scented Souls won the Golden Bear Award at the Berlin Film Festival in 1993, the Chinese Government Outstanding Film Award in 1993 and the Best Actress Award at the Chicago Film Festival.
-A Mongolian Tale’s many awards include the Best Director Award at the World Film Festival in Montreal in 1995, and the Best Director at the Shanghai Film Critic’s Ten Best Film Awards in 1995.
+Woman from the Lake of Scented Souls won the Golden Bear Award at the Berlin Film Festival in 1993, the Chinese Government Outstanding Film Award in 1993, and the Best Actress Award at the Chicago Film Festival.
+A Mongolian Tale’s many awards include the Best Director Award at the World Film Festival in Montreal in 1995, and Best Director at the Shanghai Film Critic’s Ten Best Film Awards in 1995.
 Song of Tibet (2000) won Best Feature Film, Best Director, Best Screenplay, Best Actress and Best Music awards at the Chinese Golden Rooster Awards.
-Professor Xie Fei has been a Professor of BFA for 40 years.
-His students include Directors of Chinese fifth and sixth generations, including Chen Kaige, Zhang Yimou and Jia Zhangke.
+Xie Fei has been a Professor of Beijing Film Academy for 40 years.
+His students include Directors of Chinese fifth and sixth generations including Chen Kaige, Zhang Yimou and Jia Zhangke.